hiowenluke/noapi/README.md

 # Noapi

-Noapi is a light API framework for [Node.js](https://nodejs.org), easily define, I/O and test.
+Noapi is a light API framework for [Node.js](https://nodejs.org), easily define API and test cases, easily input/output and test.
 You can focus on the business code, no need to care about how to manage web service, api services, routes, test cases, etc., improve your efficiency, save your time.
 <p align="center"><img width="100%" src="https://github.com/hiowenluke/noapi/blob/master/doc/images/demo0.jpg?raw=true" /></p>